 About the World Waterfall Database

-After decades of independent research and futile efforts to keep their data accurate, founders Bryan Swan and Dean Goss established an online database to keep track of the worlds tallest and most volumnous waterfalls in 2002.
-The data slowly grew to record almost 1000 of the world’s most noteable waterfalls but until 2008 had never been designed as a record for all of the data they had collected.
-With the advent of programs such as Google Earth, NASA Worldwind and various online mapping tools, not only can the worlds waterfalls now easily be mapped, but the data can be easily translated to a user friendly interface and a complete record of all the waterfalls on the planet can now be undertaken.
-The project will most certainly take decades, if not centuries to complete, because the true extent of the waterfalls on the planet has never been probed, but the record has now been established for future generations.
+After decades of independent research and futile efforts to keep their data accurate, co-founders Bryan Swan and Dean Goss established an online database to keep track of the worlds tallest and most volumnous waterfalls in 2002.
+The data slowly grew to record almost 1000 of the world’s most noteable waterfalls but until 2008 had never been designed as a record for all of the data which had been compiled outside of the previously established constraints.
+With the advent of programs such as Google Earth, and various online mapping tools, not only can the worlds waterfalls now easily be mapped, but the data can be easily translated to a user friendly interface and a complete record of all the waterfalls on the planet can now be undertaken.
+This project will most certainly take decades, if not centuries to complete, because the true extent of the waterfalls on the planet has never been probed, but the record has now been established for future generations.

 About the Founders

-Bryan Swan is a professional graphic designer, photographer and avid waterfall hunter who founded the Northwest Waterfall Survey.
+Bryan Swan works full time as a web development professional, and is an avid photographer and waterfall hunter in the Pacific Northwest.
 Born and raised in Seattle Washington, Bryan has been exposed to the outdoors – and waterfalls in particular – for most of his life.
 His earliest memories include road trips with his parents to North Cascades National Park, where many waterfalls are seen.
-In 1998, in his Sophomore year in High School, Bryan first learned HTML, as well as solidified his interest in photography, and the basis for several websites was slowly established.
-Bryan is currently working to establish himself as a professional landscape photographer and plans to publish several books on the topic of waterfalls in the future.
+In 1998, in his Sophomore year in High School, Bryan was first exposed to web programming, as well as solidified his interest in photography.
+In the following years Bryan launched the Northwest Waterfall Survey and established himself as one of the foremost authorities on the subject.

 Dean Goss is the creator and webmaster of Waterfalls of the Northeastern United States.
 Dean remembers waterfalls from a very early age, when his parents took him to Bristol Memorial Park in Bristol Vermont.
 When he and his family moved to California in 1972, he visited Yosemite National Park, and his waterfall obsession was made permanent.
 After moving back to Vermont, Dean continued to research any and every possible source for information on waterfalls.
 In 1996, his website was first put online, and has since grown to one of the largest of its kind on the internet.
 Dean is currently authoring “A Guide to the Waterfalls of Vermont” and plans further books in a series documenting the waterfalls in New England.